Fall 2015 Enrollment

 Applied Engineering & Technology, Applied Engineering and Technology Management, Technology & Engineering Education, Middle Level Education, Special Education, Early Childhood Education, Multidisciplinary Studies, Psychology, Art, Art Education, Business Administration, Speech Communication, Economics, Social Studies, English, French, German, Spanish, Geography, Government and Political Affairs, International Studies, History, Music, Music Business Technology, Music Education, Philosophy, Anthropology, Sociology, Social Work, Biology, Allied Health Technology, Chemistry, Computer Science, Earth Science, Geology, Meteorology, Ocean Sciences & Coastal Studies, Mathematics, Nursing, Physics

-Millersville provides its students will global studies opportunities in the form of study abroad, international internships, student teaching abroad, research collaboration, and professional training.
+Millersville provides its students with global studies opportunities in the form of study abroad, international internships, student teaching abroad, research collaboration, and professional training.
 Through many partnerships, students are afforded the ability to study around the globe in places like Australia and China.
 The Office of Global Education & Partnerships works with students and parents to ensure that each effort to study or work abroad is met with the most sincere and valued assistance.
 Millersville recognizes study abroad, in any capacity, as an integral part of a college experience.
 Students who have experienced another country’s culture have gained a repertoire of valuable skills.

 Millersville faculty are respected scholars in their fields.
 They work closely with students, helping them to discover their individual talents and potential.
 Professors act as mentors, inspiring students to explore their abilities both in and outside of academia.
 Staff and faculty work together to groom students into strong, intelligent leaders.
 The goal is to teach students how to discover their individual, academic potential, which they eventually take into their own hands to mold and develop.
 Millersville asks for the best from its students.